 Penrhyn Bay is ideally located on the west coast, with access to a large sandy beach, great facilities, and terrific views over the Irish Sea.
 On the island’s north east coast sits Tyddyn Isaf, a family-run, family-friendly camping site with an adventure playground for children and footpath down to a beach which lies on the Anglesey Heritage Coastal Path.

-Ty'n Rhos is nearby, and just around the headland from the pretty fishing village of Moelfre; Mornest Caravan Park is close to the A55, and only four miles from Llanddwyn Beach; Blackthorn Farm is close to both the Anglesey Outdoor Centre and the historical South Stack Lighthouse.
+Ty'n Rhos is nearby, and just around the headland from the pretty fishing village of Moelfre; Mornest Caravan Park is close to the A55, and only four miles from Llanddwyn Beach; Blackthorn Farm is close to the historical South Stack Lighthouse.

-Find your perfect place to pitch in the search results below, or use our search page to find other acommodation options.
+Find your perfect place to pitch in the search results below, or use our search page to find other accommodation options.

 No results found.
 Try these featured articles.

 This site uses animations - these may cause issues for some people and can be turned off.

 Terms and Conditions

 By using this site, you confirm that you agree and accept our Terms and Conditions.